rafayet-git/overthewire-writeups/natas/README.md

 URL:      http://natas17.natas.labs.overthewire.org
 ```

 This is just natas15 but now it doesn't confirm if we got it right with the text.
 Both correct and incorrect usernames don't have anything to display.
 So we have to rely purely on SQL to brute force.
-One way we can do this is with the `sleep(secs)` command, so that if a string exists in the password then it will sleep for a number of seconds (We'll use two, but you can increase it if you want).
+One way we can do this is with the `sleep(secs)` command, so that if a string exists in the password then it will sleep for a number of seconds (We'll use two, but you can increase or decrease it if you want).
 The input will look like this: `natas16" AND password LIKE BINARY "(pass)&" AND sleep(2) #` You'll be waiting alot longer though.
 Here's the updated code.

 ```python
 import requests